pyeventsourcing/eventsourcing/docs/topics/installing.rst

 This package depends only on modules from the Python Standard Library, except for the extra options described below.

-This version of the library is compatible with Python versions 3.7, 3.8, and 3.9.
 The library's suite of tests is run against these versions and has 100% line and branch coverage.

 Install options
 ===============